Battle of Goose Green: Darwin Parks

-The British A Company assault had been stopped by fire from a 12IR platoon (under Sub-Lieutenant Ernesto Peluffo) after their platoon sergeant had observed the British approach and yelled out a warning.
-Major Farrar-Hockley then spotted Argentine reinforcements on the hills before him and shouted, "Ambush!
+The British A Company assault had been stopped by fire from a 12IR platoon (under Sub-Lieutenant Ernesto Peluffo) after their platoon sergeant (Buenaventura Jumilla) had observed the British approach and yelled out a warning.
+Farrar-Hockley then spotted Argentine reinforcements on the hills before him and shouted, "Ambush!
 Take cover!" just as the 12IR platoon's machine-guns opened fire.
+British reconnaissance patrols had reported wrongly that the Argentine defenders lacked overhead cover.
+In reality, their trenches had good roofing and all the reports of a demoralised and unwilling enemy proved to be unfounded.
+"All this rubbish about them not wanting to fight", Keeble told British reporters.
+"They were fighting hard."
 The Royal Engineer officer attached to Farrar-Hockley's company, Lieutenant Clive Livingstone, wrote about the initial fight for Darwin Hill:

 A massive volume of medium machine-gun fire was unleashed on us from a range of about 400 metres.
 The light now rapidly appearing enabled the enemy to identify targets and bring down very effective fire.
 Although this too would work for us, the weight of fire we could produce was not in proportion to the massive response it brought.
 We stopped firing — our main concern was to move away whenever pauses occurred in the attention being paid to us.
 The two platoons were not able to suppress the trenches, which were giving us so much trouble.
 We took about 45 minutes to extract ourselves through the use of smoke and pauses in the firing.

 The A Company Paras were in the gorse line at the bottom of Darwin Hill facing the entrenched Argentines, who were looking down the hill at them.
 They were pinned down by heavy machine gun and automatic rifle fire as well as sniper fire for an hour, between 9 and 10 am.
-2 Para's B Company also broke off their attacks and began to withdraw to the reverse side of Middle Hill and the base of Coronation Point.
-Their defence and the re-organisation of the attack was organised by 2 Para's second-in-command.
-The British A and B Companies could not get across the open ground to get at the Argentinean machine-guns and snipers and after five hours of fighting, their ammunition supply was becoming critical.
+2 PARA's B Company also broke off their attacks and began to withdraw to the reverse side of Middle Hill and the base of Coronation Point.
+Their defence and the re-organisation of the attack was organised by 2 PARA's second-in-command.
+The British A and B Companies could not get across the open ground to get at the Argentine machine-guns and snipers, and after five hours of fighting, their ammunition supply was becoming critical.
 Nevertheless, the paras with Spanish-speaking Royal Marines Captain Roderick Bell forward with them, using a loudspeaker called on the Argentines to surrender.